schadenfred/proscrypt-koans/README.md

 ...you're ready to move on.

+## koan 1.11:

+Let's shut our containers down using Compose:

+`$ docker-compose down`

+And let's clean up any unnecessary containers:

+`$ docker system prune`

+When you can do:

+`$ docker ps`

+...and see there are no running containers, move on.

 ## What you've learned

 I'm told that the hardest parts of being a novelist and heroin addict are getting over your fear of needles and tourniquets before coming out to your family as a narcissist.
+You, too, are past the hard parts but let's recap:

+  1. You've figured out how to open and use your terminal.
+  2. You've set up a professional text editor.
+There are plenty of great text editors out there including Vim, Emacs, and SublimeText, as well as more powerful IDE's like RubyMine, but Atom is plenty good for now.
+  3. You've created an account on GitHub, forked these koans, cloned a copy of them onto your machine, and then checked out and switched into a new branch.
+  4. You've installed Docker and Docker Compose, and learned a few powerful commands that basically turn you into Leonardo DiCaprio in Inception if that move was about computers inside computers inside computers instead of dreams inside dreams inside dreams.

-Now that you've finished the hard part of this tutorial, these koans should feel pretty much exactly like a series of gauzy, kale-fueled conversations with Judy Blume.
+Now that you've finished the hard part, the rest of these koans will feel pretty much exactly like a series of gauzy, kale-fueled conversations with Judy Blume.

 Now switch to the "chapter-2 branch."